The best ways to dry out your wet running shoes and walking boots

 Most of us will have been caught out in a sudden rain shower.
 Maybe you have been on a hike across muddy fields.
 As a result, our footwear ends up extremely wet.

-Like waterproofs, your footwear will last longer if you look after them.
-Drying rapidly, using excessive heat on them, and not caring for the leather can lead to rapid deterioration.
-This will also lead to leather splitting.
+Like waterproofs, footwear will last longer if you care for it.
+Drying rapidly, using excessive heat on it, and not caring for the leather can lead to rapid deterioration, which can also lead to leather splitting.

-Another top tip is to ensure you start drying as soon as you return.
+Another top tip is to ensure you start drying when you return.
 This ensures that your boots have maximum drying time.

 Please note: As an Amazon Associate, I earn from qualifying purchases.
 I only recommend items I’d use and feel will benefit my audience.
 Thanks for supporting our blog!